croomjm/Google-Image-Scraper/README.md

 ![ReviewImages() in action][review]

 ## Example Results
 For my Udacity Robotics Software Engineer Nanodegree machine learning inference project, I scraped Google for images of a number of well-known politicians' faces to build up a training set.
 I then used Nvidia's digits platform (thanks for the freebie!) to train a built-in GoogLeNet CNN to recognize the politicians.
 Turns out, GoogLeNet works pretty well (`¯\_(ツ)_/¯`).
 It was even able to generalize to recognize artwork depicting various politicians (e.g. the picture of HRC below).
+See my full results in a pdf report [here](politician-facenet_report.pdf).

 [![Punk Hilary Clinton][Clinton_Punk]](https://www.thecut.com/2017/12/hillary-clinton-painting-causes-bomb-scare-at-art-miami.html)